• Features

 How to add a GIF on Android

-If you’re not an iPhone user, you might wonder, “How do I add a GIF to a text on Android?”
+If you’re not an iPhone user, you might wonder, “How to put a GIF in text on Android?”
 Well, if you’re an Android user, you’ve got a couple of options to add and send GIFs in text messages.

 Let’s take a look at a few:

-Most Android phones, such as Samsung Galaxy or Google Pixel, have the GIF function integrated right into their default messaging apps.
-If you haven’t explored it yet, here’s how to get started:
+Most Android phones, such as Samsung Galaxy or Google Pixel, have the GIF function integrated into their default messaging apps.
+If you haven’t explored it yet, here’s how to send a GIF in text:

 1. Open your device’s default messaging app